Customer Service Representative Resume Example

 I’ve pulled together real examples for entry-level, mid-career, and senior agent roles.
 Each one highlights the skills and achievements hiring managers actually look for.

 If you’re just starting out, entry-level airline customer service agent resumes focus on basic skills, strong communication, and a positive attitude.
-You don’t need years of experience to stand out.
+You don’t need years of experience to stand out—adding a cover letter can help you make a strong impression.

 Highlight things like problem-solving, teamwork, and any customer-facing roles you’ve held.
 Employers look for candidates who handle tough situations and keep travelers happy.